make2explore/MediaPipe-Installation-on-RaspberryPi/README.md

 Press the Esc key to exit from the program

 ### Run the example (Gesture)
 To run the gesture detection code we need one more file. i.e task file.
 The 'gesture_recognizer.task' file is a MediaPipe Model Bundle specifically designed for gesture recognition.
 It contains the models necessary to not only detect hands and their landmarks but also to classify specific hand poses into named gestures (e.g., "Open_Palm", "Pointing_Up", "Thumb_Up").
-So, before running Gesture recognition code lets first check all necessary dependencies are avaialable.
+So, before running Gesture recognition code lets first check all necessary dependencies are available.
 For that Run following script to install the required dependencies and download the task file:
 ```
 sh setup.sh
 ```